Arns Innovations

 Next step for Delta: authorize a 90-day Airport Carbon Supply Architecture mandate for one Delta-selected hub.

 This mandate determines whether terminal HVAC airflow, CHP / boiler / central utility plant exhaust, airport energy infrastructure, nearby enterprise sources, hydrogen supply, carbon allocation rights, and downstream fuel-conversion partners can be structured into a defensible airport-native carbon-to-fuel pathway with a clear go / no-go output.
+The regroup can begin at the strategy and authorization level; detailed AHU, boiler, CUP, utility, and rights data would only be requested after Delta authorizes the bounded mandate.

 01 · Data room